kayoumido/Joutes/readme.md

 _Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world._

-if you don't have node.js installed, you can downloaded [here](https://nodejs.org/en/download/)
+if you don't have node.js installed, you can download it [here](https://nodejs.org/en/download/)

 ## Installation